PRTG Manual: Glossary

 A remote probe is a small piece of software installed on a computer in the local or remote network.
 It scans the network from there and sends monitoring results to the core server.
 Once the connection is established, the remote probe is shown in the PRTG tree structure.
 All objects created on the remote probe, or below it in the device tree, are monitored by the remote system running the remote probe.
 You can add groups and devices to the probe.
 In a cluster, remote probes can connect to all cluster nodes so you can view monitoring data of a probe on all nodes.

 A sensor monitors one aspect of a device.
 For example, monitoring if a device responds to a Ping request is done by one sensor.
 Monitoring the traffic of one Ethernet port of a router device is done by another sensor.
 For monitoring the CPU load of the local system yet another sensor is set up, and so on.
 The data of sensors is shown in their respective channels.
+Each sensor has at least one channel.

 Sometimes used as synonym for device tree.

 Tickets are created by the system or a PRTG user and contain important messages or action steps for the administrator or another specific user to take.
-Every ticket should be viewed to take appropriate actions.
+Every ticket should be viewed to take appropriate action.
 You can access the list of tickets from the main menu.

 Paessler designates all kinds of flow protocols as xFlow.
 Currently, PRTG supports NetFlow V5 and V9, IPFIX, sFlow V5, and jFlow V5.